PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Install the missing module in a lib directory.
 Create a ZIP file to include all files under the lib directory, and upload the ZIP file as dependency file.
 - [ ] In the Lambda code, invoke a Linux command to install the missing modules under the /usr/lib directory.
-- [x] In the Lambda console, create a LB_LIBRARY_PATH environment and specify the value for the system library plan.
+- [x] In the Lambda console, create a LD_LIBRARY_PATH environment variable and specify the value for the system library plan.

 ### 144. A front-end web application is using Amazon Cognito user pools to handle the user authentication flow.
 A developer is integrating Amazon DynamoDB into the application using the AWS SDK for JavaScript.
 How would the developer securely call the API without exposing the access or secret keys?